bloominstituteoftechnology/web-s7m2-project-form-management-ajuxtapose22/README.md

 Your goal is to implement a form that takes input from the user and submits it.

-To successfully complete this project, you will need the following technical knowledge:
+Too successfully complete this project, you will need the following technical knowledge:

 1. **Basic React** to manipulate props and the JSX.
 2. **State hook** to track the values entered into the form.